ylwang99/TS4/README.md

 	```
 	By default, we set the window size to be 15 and word vector is in 50 dimensions.
 To have more variants, feel free to modify glove/run.sh accordingly.

-5. To store the vectors into a map:
+6. To store the vectors into a map:
 	```
+	$ cd ../ts4-core
 	$ sh target/appassembler/bin/VectorToMap -vectors {vectorsPath/vectors.txt} -output {vectorsMapFile}
 	```
-6. Convert document collections into vectors:
+7. Convert document collections into vectors:

 	```
 	$ sh target/appassembler/bin/DocToVec -input {textFile} -vectors {vectorsMapFile} -output {docvectorsFile}
 	```
-7. Put docvectorsFile onto HDFS:
+8. Put docvectorsFile onto HDFS:

 	```
 	$ hadoop fs -put {docvectorsFile}
 	```
-8. Run k-means (here we set K to be 100 and number of iterations to be 20) on Spark:
+9. Run k-means (here we set K to be 100 and number of iterations to be 20) on Spark:
 	```
 	spark-shell --master yarn-client --num-executors 40 --driver-memory 256G --executor-memory 50G --conf spark.storage.memoryFraction=1